appfuse/appfuse-light/README.md

 ## AppFuse Light
 [AppFuse][] is a full-stack framework for building web applications on the JVM.
 It uses some of the most popular frameworks today, including Spring, Hibernate, Maven, jQuery and Twitter Bootstrap.
-AppFuse Light archetypes don't contain any features.
+AppFuse Light archetypes don't contain any features beyond simple CRUD.

 To create a new application with AppFuse, see the [QuickStart Guide][].